Past Retrospectives: 2020 | 2019 | 2018 | 2017

 I attended 2 in-person conventions, 1 virtual convention, polished 2 short stories, rewrote and finished last year’s NaNoWriMo project, and even wrote some poetry.

-Between Balticon, WorldCon, Imaginarium, and couple of Authortube Virtual Retreats, I attended 25 panels, 1 shows, 2 readings, and was ON 11 panels.
-Not counting all the training sessions and tech orientations I ran for the staff, participants, attendees, and my own local NaNoWriMo group.
-Outside of cons, I attended 3 different writing groups, participated the #authortube community, and attended my local open mic nights for writers.
+Between Balticon, WorldCon, and Imaginarium, I was ON 7 panels, participated in 2 readings, attended 8 panels, 3 workshops/presentations, 2 events/concerts,1 additional reading, and won the smallest cosplay competition ever (1st of 3).
+Not counting the zoom hosting for a few cons and tech training for my local NaNoWriMo group.
+Outside of cons, I attended 3 different writing groups, participated in the #authortube community, gave 2 presentations on using social media, and attended my local open mic nights for writers.

-This year, I did a lot more interacting in real-time virtual spaces.
+This year, my interaction was better split between in-person and virtual events.
 I love comparing numbers, so let’s look at them.